darrarski/darrarski-app/README.md

 ## 📖 Documentation

-_not yet_
+Darrarski.app is as an example of a modular iOS & macOS application built with [Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).
+The repository contains Xcode Workspace, in which all the source code is organized.

-## 🏛 Project structure
+### Project structure

-Use Xcode workspace for development, the whole project is structured in it.
+The whole project is organized within Xcode workspace, which should be used for development.

 ```
 DarrarskiApp ---------------- Xcode workspace